How to Find Your GMAT Motivation

 TTP PRO TIP:

-Build in an occasional “cheat day” into your study schedule.
-Do something that will allow you to relax and rejuvenate.
+Build in an occasional “cheat day” into your study schedule and do something that will allow you to relax.

 Have you ever heard the phrase “out of sight, out of mind”?
-A big part of keeping up a high level of motivation while studying for the GMAT is not allowing yourself to take too many days off from studying.
-Taking a day off here or there is no problem, but don’t allow one day to turn into two, and two to turn into four, and so on.
+A big part of maintaining a high level of motivation while studying for the GMAT is not allowing yourself to take too many days off.
+Of course, taking a day off here or there is no problem.
+However, don’t allow one day off to turn into two, and two to turn into four, and so on.

-To ensure that the GMAT does not become a distant memory, you need to learn how to prioritize things in your life and make frequent use of the simple answer of “NO.” While you are studying for the GMAT, you’ll have plenty of opportunities to do things other than study.
+To ensure that the GMAT does not become a distant memory, you need to prioritize things in your life and make frequent use of the simple answer of no.” While you are preparing for the GMAT, you’ll have plenty of opportunities to do things other than study.
 Here are some common scenarios, and how you should respond to them:

-Remember, the fewer nonessential and non-GMAT-related activities you partake in, the more time you’ll have for your GMAT studying and the smaller chance you’ll have of losing motivation.
-Once you knock the GMAT out of the park, you’ll have plenty of time for dining out or ski trips in the mountains.
+Remember, the fewer nonessential and non-GMAT-related activities you partake in, the more time you’ll have for your GMAT studying.
+Thus, the smaller the chance you’ll have of losing motivation.
+Once you knock the GMAT out of the park, you’ll have plenty of time for dining out or ski trips.

 TTP PRO TIP: